Overseas Travel and Fieldwork

 Approval

-It is also good practice for heads of department to approve other high-risk travel, which may put the researcher at significant risk due to the topic area or activity.
+It's also good practice for heads of department to approve other high-risk travel, which may put the researcher at significant risk due to the topic area or activity.
 This could include working on a controversial subject in a politically sensitive or autocratic context, empirical research that delves into criminality or conflict, working in extreme terrains or with highly infectious/dangerous material.

-For other travel, the Head of Department can delegate approval, such as to academic supervisors in the case of students.
+For other travel, the head of department can delegate approval, such as to academic supervisors in the case of students.

 Heads of department maintain a responsibility for the health and safety of their staff and students when they travel overseas for University business.
 The Overseas Travel policy statement sets out the arrangements for the safe management of overseas travel, including:

-- Risks involved in overseas work
+- risks involved in overseas work

-- Risk assessment
+- risk assessment

 - FCO Travel Advice

-- Insurance
+- insurance

-- Contingency planning
+- contingency planning

-- Health matters
+- health matters

 Staff and students often undertake fieldwork in the UK and overseas.
-Fieldwork is any practical work carried out away from the University premises for the purposes of University related research and/or teaching.
+Fieldwork is any practical work carried out away from the University premises for the purposes of University-related research and/or teaching.
 Heads of department maintain a responsibility for the health and safety of their staff and students on fieldwork.
 The Safety in Fieldwork policy statement sets out the arrangements for the safe management of fieldwork.

 Where fieldwork is undertaken overseas, you should also refer to the University policy statement on overseas travel.